Inzhenerka/docs.getdbt.tech/website/docs/faqs/Accounts/delete-users.md

 ---
-title: How do I delete a user in dbt Cloud?
+title: How do I delete a user in dbt?
-description: "Deleting a user in dbt Cloud"
+description: "Deleting a user in dbt"
 sidebar_label: 'How to delete a user'
 id: delete-users

 ---

-To delete a user in dbt Cloud, you must be an account owner or have admin privileges.
+To delete a user in <Constant name="cloud" />, you must be an account owner or have admin privileges.
 If the user has a `developer` license type, this will open up their seat for another user or allow the admins to lower the total number of seats.

 1. From <Constant name="cloud" />, click on your account name in the left side menu and, select **Account settings**.